smartcontractkit/chainlink/docs/core/TX_MANAGER_ARCHITECTURE.md

 ## EthBroadcaster

 Conceptually, **EthBroadcaster** assigns a nonce to a transaction and ensures that it is valid.
-It alone controls the `keys.next_nonce` field.
+It alone maintains the next usable sequence for a transaction.

-**EthBroadcaster** monitors `eth_txes` for transactions that need to be broadcast, assigns nonces and ensures that at least one eth node somewhere has placed the transaction into its mempool.
+**EthBroadcaster** monitors `evm.txes` for transactions that need to be broadcast, assigns nonces and ensures that at least one eth node somewhere has placed the transaction into its mempool.

 It does not guarantee eventual confirmation!